 - How to integrate the response into a web page

 Then you switched perspectives and approached APIs from a technical writer’s point of view.
 As a technical writer, you documented each of the main components of a REST API:

 - Request example

-- Response example
+- Response example and schema

 Although the technology landscape is broad, and there are many different technology platforms, languages, and code bases, most REST APIs have these same sections in common.